How Many Uninsured Motorists In The UK

 However, in many instances, the offending motorists don’t register the vehicles in their names, thus avoiding detection.

-If you have been accused of driving without insurance there are several possible defences that can be used, ask patterson law a no obligation question about your specific case and find out how best to defend yourself.
+If you have been accused of driving without insurance there are several possible defences that can be used, ask Patterson Law No Insurance UK Law experts a no obligation question about your specific case and find out how best to defend yourself.